 Source – Pixabay

-- Referral MD – improves the marketing strategy with automating the feedback loop.
+- Referral MD – improves the marketing strategy by automating the feedback loop.
 A special feedback format allows you to improve the customer service you provide the referral sources and get new referrals in return.

 - Get Response – another marketing automation platform to help you deal with different digital marketing channels.
 It automates patient notification and helps keep them engaged.
 The tool also helps make viral and beautiful landing pages.